 The reason the Tulane Faculty Handbook is neither enforceable nor a legal contract is that it was not arrived at through collective bargaining but represents the unilateral expression of company policy that can be changed at any time by the administration.
 Thus, tenure at Tulane has no legal footing.
-Moreover, because Louisiana is a "right-to-work" state, tenured professors can legally be fired for any reason, or even no reason.
-In fact, dismissal for "cause" could be worse as it implies professional incompetence or gross misconduct.
+Moreover, because Louisiana is a "right-to-work" state, tenured professors can legally be fired for any reason, or even no reason, although dismissal for "cause" implies professional incompetence or gross misconduct.
+See: Schwarz v.
+Tulane.

 Carl Bernofsky, at 4:40 pm EST

 From: Inside Higher Ed, February 1, 2006 (http://insidehighered.com/news/2006/02/01/tulane).
 Reprinted in accordance with the "fair use" provision of Title 17 U.S.C. § 107 for a non-profit educational purpose.
 Hyperlinks present in the original are not preserved.